 WordPress is shipped with an export tool that helps you easily export all your data.
 Besides your content, you can export your themes, plugins, and even the entire WordPress install.

 The built-in export tool feature in Squarespace is limited.
 You can only export certain parts of your content in an XML file.
 This includes your pages, galleries, and one blog page with all its posts.

 You can’t export your product pages, album pages, text, audio, and video blocks.

 Squarespace offers limited export functionality whereas WordPress enables you to migrate all your data to other platforms easily.

 Squarespace vs. WordPress: Which One Is the Right Choice?

 From our comparison, it’s clear that WordPress is far more superior to Squarespace.

 Squarespace might be a good fit for users who need an easy-to-use page builder to quickly create a website.
 In all other aspects, WordPress outperforms Squarespace.
-In fact, running a site on self-hosted WordPress is way too cheaper than running on Squarespace.

 If you’re looking to build a website, then we highly recommend you to start on WordPress.
 To get started with a WordPress site, you can read our guide on how to build a website from scratch using WordPress.

 If you enjoyed this article, you may also want to check out the actual cost of building a website.